nesk/akkurate/documentation/topics/getting-started.md

 anyway.
 This is why we had to annotate our data class with `@Validate` and trigger the generation of _validatable accessors_; those act as a bridge between the `Validatable<T>` class and the underlying value.

-Now let's validate a book with our new validator:
+It is time to validate a book with our new validator:

 ```kotlin
 val invalidBook = Book(